 The Draper Museum Raptor Experience will be 10 years old in 2021.
 In honor, the museum minutes are featuring the 11 raptors in the program.
 The raptor experience is a live raptor education program that shares the regions wild animals with visitors to the Buffalo Bill Center of the West.

-Teasdale the Great Horn Owl was found by a hiker on the side of a trail of the path, said Brandon Lewis, the live raptor program assistant manager.
+Teasdale the Great Horn Owl was found by a hiker on the side of a trail, said Brandon Lewis, the live raptor program assistant manager.
 He said Teasdale broke many bones.

 “He broke the equivalent of the metacarpals, or the bones that you would find in the hand,” said Lewis.